 She couldn't get hired for another series or land many guest shots?

 Like most (all?) pioneers she suffered.
 When has the first black (fill in the blank) not faced intense tragedy as a result?
-Gail Fisher developed a troubled personal life including problems with bad marriages and drugs, no doubt fueled by the industry's lack of interest.
-She made headlines in 1978 when she was busted for possession of pot and coke and for using an illegal phone device.
+Gail Fisher developed a troubled personal life including problems with drugs, no doubt fueled by the industry's lack of interest.
+She made headlines in 1978 after she was busted for possession of pot and coke and for using an illegal phone device.
 It was as if that became the excuse show business could use to dismiss her with.